How Useful was this Review ?

-10 Personal of our reviewers recommend us Favorites of Mine.
+10 Personal Favorites of Mine.
 May not be the Best.

 I thought why bollywood didn’t embrace Adnan Sami as a composer for movies yet.
 As most of the movies in bollywood are turning out to be romantic melodramas, his style of composition would justify any love-based movies and moreover it will enhance the love theme more than what is written in the script.
 With adequate knowledge in Indian classical, western classical and modern music, the style of his composition emerges out to be a new sound that we can hear only from Adnan.
 One should love music very much to create an immortal music to emote love and its pain through it.
 Adnan has got that love and has taken immense effort and pain to compose some of lovable songs on melodious love in this album.